Pluses and Minuses: The New Look at California's $12 Billion Stem Cell Program

 The measure enlarged the board from 29 to 35 members — seats not yet filled as of this writing.
 But even at 29, the board has been much criticized for its large size, which creates more possibilities for conflicts of interest, a long-standing issue for the agency.

-Proposition 14 bans royalties that are generated by state-backed stem cell inventions from being used for such things as prisons and schools, isolating the funds from tinkering by lawmakers.
+Proposition 14 bans royalties that are generated by state-backed stem cell inventions and treatments from being used for such things as prisons and schools.
+But it has cracked a firewall between the governor/lawmakers and CIRM.

 The measure creates a building program for treatment centers that could total about $82.5 million.
 They would be located in areas not now well-served.
 And the measure locks up $1.5 billion for “diseases and conditions of the brain and central nervous system,” such as autism and schizophrenia.